Siege of Pavia (773–774): Legacy

-After the victory, Charlemagne had himself declared rex Langobardorum, and from that time onwards he was to be called King of the Franks and Lombards.
-This was unique in the history of the Germanic kingdoms of the Dark Ages: a ruler taking the title of the conquered.
-Charles was forging what could truly be called an "empire".
-He was also allying himself very closely with the church as its protector.
-His recognition of temporal papal authority in central Italy laid the foundation for medieval Papal power.
+After the victory, Charlemagne had himself declared rex Langobardorum, and from that time onwards he was to be called "King of the Franks and Lombards".
+This was unique in the history of the Germanic kingdoms of the Early Middle Ages: A current ruler taking the title of the conquered for his own.
+Charles was forging what could in modern language be called an "empire" proper; he was also allying himself very closely with the Church as its protector.
+His recognition of temporal Papal authority in central Italy helped lay the foundation for medieval Papal power.

-The decline of the Lombard state had been swift and the changes wrought in Italy by the Frankish conquest were great.
+The decline of the Lombard state had been swift, and the changes wrought in Italy by the Frankish conquest were great.
 Many Franks entered into positions of power and authority in Italy, though many Lombards, on account of their willingness to make peace with Charles, retained their positions.

-As Paul K. Davis writes, "The defeat and consequent destruction of the Lombard monarchy rid Rome of its most persistent threat to papal security, laying the groundwork for the Holy Roman Empire."
+As Paul K. Davis writes, "The defeat and consequent destruction of the Lombard monarchy rid Rome of its most persistent threat to Papal security, laying the groundwork for the Holy Roman Empire."